What is Acceptance & Commitment Therapy?

 How to explain something that is simple and can be as complex as you would like it to be?
-The most basic way to explain Acceptance and Commitment Therapy (ACT) is that one should ‘do what works’ – but you could also trace how it emerged from a basic idea of cognitive behavioral therapy and is aimed at implementing one’s own values into daily life.
+The most basic way to explain Acceptance and Commitment Therapy (ACT) is that one should ‘do what works’.
+Another way would be to trace how ACT emerged from cognitive behavioral therapy and is aimed at implementing one’s own values into daily life.
 It combines Western scientific understanding of the mind with the deep knowledge from the East: such as the practice of mindfulness and acceptance of the road we walk upon.

 ACT focuses on creating a balanced and flexible psychological being, aimed at identifying survival mechanisms and avoidance techniques that in the long run only muddle the water.
 Human life can be thought of as fulfilling when focused on one’s own core values, uninhabited by fusion with thoughts, while not lingering in the past or the future, and having a healthy perspective of the self.